Government Contracting Database

 The federal government has very clearly defined rules concerning what costs are allowable and what cost are not allowable.
 For instance, in the simple calculation of the Eichleay Formula which is used for Unabsorbed Home Office Overhead some of the costs which a contractor may normally report in accordance with generally accepted accounting practices in terms of home office overhead may not be allowable by the federal government.

-Allowable costs are defined in the FAR as costs that are reasonable and chargeable to the contract.
+Allowable costs are defined in the FAR as costs that are reasonable and allocable to the contract, per the terms of the contract at issue, Cost Accounting Standards and the FAR.
 (See FAR 31.201-2).
 Although this is a broad definition, FAR Section 31 specifically addresses many types of costs a contractor may incur.
-It is important to note that these cost principles apply not only to cost-reimbursable contracts, but also to fixed- price contracts.
-When applied to fixed-price contracts, these principles govern primarily extended overhead calculation and negotiation of changes over $100,000.00 in value.
+It is important to note that these cost principles apply not only to cost-reimbursable contracts but also to fixed- price contracts.
+When applied to fixed-price contracts, these principles govern primarily extended overhead calculations, determination of costs following termination, and negotiation of contract modifications.

 One of the elements of allowability is reasonableness.
 To be reasonable, the cost must:

 - Be the type of cost generally recognized as ordinary and necessary for the conduct of the contractor’s business or the contract performance;

 - Be generally accepted under sound business practices, arms-length bargaining, and federal and state laws and regulations;

 - Be consistent with the contractor’s responsibilities to the government, other customers, the owners of the business, employees, and the public at large; and

 - Not include any significant deviations from the contractor’s established practices.

 The determination of reasonableness of a particular cost depends on all of the circumstances and facts concerning the cost.